-Several specialized documents are available to assist students in planning their graduate programs of study.
-The documents include the following:
+Several specialized documents are available to assist students in planning their graduate programs of study, including:

-Manual for Graduate Programs.
-The

-Graduate Programs Manual contains the voted minimum admission and academic standards policies for all Andrews University graduate programs except the professional ministerial degrees.
-Copies of the manual are available for student consultation in all departments and schools with graduate programs.
+The Graduate Programs Manual.
+The Graduate Programs Manual contains the voted minimum admission and academic standards policies for all Andrews University graduate programs except the professional seminary degrees.
+Copies of the manual are available for student use in all departments and schools with graduate programs.